Adhesives

 Most builders have some form of fast acting glue around.
 There are those times when you want to tack something while you prepare Epoxy or delicate items like gluing string to wire.
 CA is in most cases an instant bonding agent.
 It has been found that the better brands are the most reliable and convenient to use.
 We have found that ZAP, found in hobby stores, and provide good service and easy application.
 An accelerator is needed if you want to work fast.
 Most sailors will carry some in their toolkit to the lake.

-Epoxy is a resin in various viscous forms and with different set up times.
-Five-minute and thirty-minute Epoxy is handy for small and medium jobs where the application is within the set up time.
+G-5 and G-Flex are fast acting glues with very good longevity in the marine environment.
+They are handy for small and medium jobs for in the shop and at the pond.
 These can be mixed in very small batches.
 We use a very small cup (like they serve pills in at the doctors office) for quick tiny jobs.
+Field kits are available.

 It is also effective as glue called the goop here.
-To make it manageable, Cabosil (or a powdered micro fiber filler) is mixed into the batch until it has the consistency of toothpaste, put into a large syringe and dispensed where needed, like applying a deck.
+To make it manageable, various fillers can be mixed into the batch until it has the consistency of toothpaste, put into a large syringe or cup and dispensed where needed, like applying a deck.
 Often just using a gloved finger is effective.
 This is good for installing the framework for the deck.
 This is also the proper way to install the balsa sheet to the framework and hull gunwale flanges.
 Product information and the processes are in the deck covering section.

 The polyurethane glue has been used in the construction of crates, cradles and sail cases.
 It is strong and durable.
 This is excellent for screw attached structures for bonding the parts and preventing loosening or decaying connections.
 It has not been used on decks because it expands out of seams as it cures.
 A deck application is more critical than; say a cradle, so it has not been tested.